An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: System Description

 \subsection{Communication Payload}

-Ultra-wide terrestrial coverage of the HAPS can be achieved by splitting the service area into a multicell network as shown in Fig. \ref{fig:HAPS}.
+Ultra-wide terrestrial coverage of the HAPS can be achieved by splitting the service area into multiple cells, as shown in Fig. \ref{fig:HAPS}.
 Each cell is served by a highly directional beam allowing frequency reuse in the neighboring cells for efficient spectrum allocation.
 We adopt a polygonal array structure with a downward facing bottom panel and $M-1$ side panels facing outwards.
 The design includes a beamformer and an array controller which are responsible to create the desired beam and steer it in real time, as detailed in \cite{Nokiahsieh2020uav}.
-This enables the cell fixation relative to the station keeping flight pattern for reliable and consistent coverage.
+This enables the cell fixation relative to the station-keeping flight pattern for reliable and consistent coverage.

-We assume a multicell network to be served by a single HAPS with one center cell and $M-1$ surrounding cells.
-The network comprises of uniformly distributed $K_m$ number of users in the $m^{\rm th}$ cell, where $m \in \{ 1,2,\ldots,M\}$.
-In each cell coverage, the channel gain is expected to vary with distance from the center as well as on the azimuth angle.
+We assume a multi-cell network, with one center cell and $M-1$ surrounding cells, to be served by a single HAPS.
+The network consists of uniformly distributed $K_m$ number of users in the $m^{\rm th}$ cell, where $m \in \{ 1,2,\ldots,M\}$.
+In each cell coverage, the channel gain is expected to vary with the distance from the center as well as on the azimuth angle.
 The strongest channel gain is available at the center of the cell along the boresight direction $\theta = 0$.
-However, as the distance varies and/or the azimuth direction deviates from the boresight, the performance can degrade due to the increased path loss, lower antenna gain and higher co-channel interference (CCI) from the neighboring cells.
-The striking difference in the channel gains of the users in each cell enables us to reap maximum benefits from NOMA.
-Considering the DL-NOMA scenario, where $m^{\rm th}$ cell is served by a directional beam with superposition coding as \footnote{The transmitted/received signals, channel gains and allocated powers are function of time.
+However, as the distance varies and/or the azimuth direction deviates from the boresight, the performance can be degraded due to the increased path loss, lower radiation pattern gain, and higher co-channel interference (CCI) from the neighboring cells.
+The striking difference in the channel gains of the users in each cell enables us to reap maximum benefits offered by NOMA.
+Consider the DL-NOMA scenario, where $m^{\rm th}$ cell is served by a directional beam with superposition coding as \footnote{The transmitted/received signals, channel gains and allocated powers are function of time.
 However, the time notation is omitted for brevity.}